-This work shall consist of demolishing existing pavement and obscuring roadway to restore areas that are no longer needed for highway use in accordance with these specifications and in conformity to the lines and contours shown on the plans or as established by the Engineer.
+This work shall consist of demolition of pavement and obscuring roadway to restore areas that are no longer needed for highway use in accordance with these specifications and in reasonably close conformity to the lines and contours shown on the plans or as established by the Engineer.

-(a) Demolition of Pavement Structures:

-- Hydraulic cement concrete pavement: The Contractor shall demolish such pavement according to the following: - a.
-Pavement shall be broken into pieces and either used in fill areas as rock embankment in accordance with Section 303 or disposed of at locations selected by the Contractor and approved by the Engineer. - b.
+- (a) Demolition of Pavement Structures: - 1.
+Hydraulic cement concrete pavement shall be demolished as follows: - a.
+Pavement shall be broken into pieces and either used in fill areas as rock embankment in accordance with the requirements of Section 303 or disposed of at locations selected by the Contractor and approved by the Engineer; or - b.
 Material within the proposed roadway prism and more than 3 feet below the subgrade may be broken into pieces not more than 18 inches in any dimension, sufficiently displaced to allow for adequate drainage, and left in the roadway prism. - 2.
-Asphalt concrete pavement: The Contractor shall remove asphalt concrete pavement that does not overlay or underlie hydraulic cement concrete pavement as follows:

-- a.
-Pavement shall be removed and used in the work as designated on the plans or as directed by the Engineer. - b.
+Asphalt concrete pavement that does not overlay or underlie hydraulic cement concrete pavement shall be removed as follows: - a.
+Pavement shall be removed and used in the work as designated on the plans or as directed by the Engineer; or - b.
 When approved by the Engineer, pavement shall be removed and disposed of at locations selected by the Contractor. - 3.
-Cement-stabilized courses underlying pavement designated for demolition shall be disposed of in accordance with (a)1.a. or (a)1.b. herein. - 4.
-Aggregate underlying pavement designated for demolition except hydraulic cement concrete pavement disposed of in accordance with (a)1.b. herein shall be salvaged and used for maintenance of traffic or, when approved by the Engineer, disposed of in accordance with (a)2.a. herein. - (b) Obscuring Roadway: The Contractor shall obscure existing roadways in accordance with the following procedures: - Areas outside construction limits consisting of asphalt concrete or hydraulic cement concrete pavement demolished in accordance with (a) herein shall be conditioned in accordance with the following: - a.
-Tops of slopes that do not contain rock shall be rounded for a distance of not more than 10 but not less than 5 feet (where sufficient right of way exists) beyond the point of intersection of the existing slope and the natural ground surface.
-The depth of the rounding shall be not more than 2 feet below the original surface of slopes. - b.
-The Contractor shall scarify or plow, harrow and shape disturbed areas that are to receive vegetation. - c.
-The Contractor shall clear and grub such areas in accordance with Section 301. - 2.
-Areas outside construction limits consisting of pavement structures, other than asphalt concrete or hydraulic cement concrete, that are designated for obscuring roadway shall be conditioned in accordance with (b)1. herein.
-The Contractor shall remove pavement structures in accordance with the applicable requirements of (a) herein prior to beginning obscuring activities.
+Cement stabilized courses underlying pavement designated for demolition shall be disposed of in accordance with (a)1.a. or (a)1.b. herein. - 4.
+Aggregate underlying pavement designated for demolition, except hydraulic cement concrete pavement disposed of in accordance with (a)1.b. herein, shall be salvaged and used for maintenance of traffic or, when approved by the Engineer, disposed of in accordance with (a)2.a. herein.

+(b) Obscuring Roadway:

+- 1. Areas outside construction limits consisting of asphalt concrete or hydraulic cement concrete pavement demolished in accordance with (a) herein shall be conditioned in accordance with the following: - 1.
+Tops of slopes that do not contain rock shall be rounded for a distance of not more than 10 feet but not less than 5 feet (where sufficient right of way exists) beyond the point of intersection of the existing slope and the natural ground surface.
+The depth of the rounding shall be not more than 2 feet below the original surface of slopes.

+- 2. Disturbed areas that are to receive vegetation shall be scarified or plowed, harrowed, and shaped. - 3.
+Clearing and grubbing shall be performed in accordance with the requirements of Section 301. - Areas outside construction limits consisting of pavement structures, other than asphalt concrete or hydraulic cement concrete, that are designated for obscuring roadway shall be conditioned in accordance with (b)1. herein.
+Prior to the obscuring, pavement structures shall be removed in accordance with the applicable requirements of (a) herein.